yoyosource/BOTC-HomeBrew/Demon/Hydra/README.md

 ## Jinxes
 ### Slayer
-Choose two players.
-Any demon if choosen dies.
-If a demon died the following night no new Demon can be created by the Hydra.
+Choose a player (not a Traveler).
+If they are not a Demon they die.
+You cannot become a Hydra.